MollyAdamsson/Howtotrainyourdog/README.md

 * ### Sign up

-* The start of this ppage provides the same information as the ones before with the same heading and navigation links.
+* The start of this page provides the same information as the ones before with the same heading and navigation links.
-* This page contains an image of a black dog with a toy in its mouth.
+* This page contains an image of a Dalmatian dog that is leaning against a fence.
 * To the left of the image there is a box with a sign up form inside of it.
 * The sign up form demands your full name and email adress and the user can choose which kind of training they would like.
 * There is also a button to click when the user feels ready to provide their information to the site.